Chris35Wills/Chris35Wills.github.io/courses/PythonPackages_numpy/numpy_multiplication.md

 # Multiplication of arrays

 This is a brief note but something that you may find yourself doing a lot when working wih numpy.
-The great thiing about arrays is that you can quickly multiply and manipulate them without having to specifically loop through each element.
+The great thing about arrays is that you can quickly multiply and manipulate them without having to specifically loop through each element.

 Create 2 2d arrays of random number between zero and 10: